bitbutts/pf-sqldb/README.md

 ### Requirements
 - Python 3.x
 - Libraries: `requests`, `json`, `psycopg2`, `base64`, `binascii`, `datetime`
+- Lambda layers: `requests`, `psycopg2`

 ### How to Run
-1. Update the configuration section with your database connection string, token details, and other parameters.
+1. Update the configuration section with your AWS secret name, token details, and other parameters.
 2. Execute the script with Python:
    ```bash
    python transaction_importer.py